JOJO11111111/NSF_Diffusion_Opcode_Group/README.md

 # NSF_Diffusion_Opcode_Group

-The contents of this repo are for the SJSU REU research project.
+The contents of this repo are for the source code for a SJSU REU research project.

 It consists of three different generative models: GAN, WGAN - GP, and Diffusion.